MaundoJako/Global-Emissions-Data-2024/README.md

    - Run data_ingestion.py
    - Open Airflow/dags
    - Run data_ingestion_dag.py
      - The dag file will call the plugin, you will need both for the Airflow to work
+   - Set up cron job to ensure code runs on a schedule, current code is assigned to run monthly.

 **4. Extract Data**
    - Open dbt/final_project_dez/